Letter of Undertaking the Exemption from Taxes for the Exporters

 Documents for LUT

-The following are the list of documents that have to be submitted by the taxpayer along with the letter of undertaking:
+The following is the list of documents that have to be submitted by the taxpayer along with the letter of undertaking:

 – Acceptance cover letter of the letter of undertaking or LUT.